-Florida has overtaken New York as the third most populous state in the nation and welcomes more than 126 million visitors per year.
-Situated in Central Florida along the I-4 corridor, Tampa Bay is part of the fastest growing region in the state.
-This Central Florida region is outpacing the growth of South Florida by more than two to one and is projected to continue at that rate of growth for the next several years.
+Florida has overtaken New York as the third most populous state in the nation and welcomed more than 86 million tourist visitors in 2020.
+Situated in central Florida along the I-4 corridor, Tampa Bay is part of the fastest growing region in the state.